-HERE we have the teaching of God regarding the help the Holy Spirit will give us in prayer.
+Here we have the teaching of God regarding the help the Holy Spirit will give us in prayer.
 The first half of this chapter is of much importance in connection with the teaching of God's word regarding the Spirit.
 In Romans vi. we read about being dead to sin and alive to God, and in Romans vii., about being dead to the law and married to Christ, and also about the impotency of the unregenerate man to do God's will.
 This is only a preparation to show us how helpless we are; and then in the eighth chapter comes the blessed work of the Spirit, expressed chiefly in the following words: "The Spirit hath made us free from the law of sin and death."
-The Spirit makes us free from the power of sin, and teaches and leads us 40 that we walk after the Spirit.
-In our inner 156 disposition we may become spiritually minded, and enabled to mortify the deeds of the body.
+The Spirit makes us free from the power of sin, and teaches and leads us so that we walk after the Spirit.
+In our inner disposition we may become spiritually minded, and enabled to mortify the deeds of the body.
 The Holy Spirit helps our infirmities.
 Prayer is the most necessary thing in the spiritual life.
 Yet we do not know how to pray nor what to pray for as we ought.
-The Spirit, Paul tells us, prays with groanings unutterable.
-And again he tells us that we ourselves often do not know what the Spirit is doing within us, but there is one, God, who searches the hearts.
+The Spirit is doing within us, but there is one, God, who searches the hearts.
 Words often reveal my thought and my wishes, but not what is deep in my heart, and God comes and searches my heart, and deep down, hidden, what I can not see and what was to me an unutterable longing, God finds.